 Where is Paradise?

 The ancients imagined Paradise and drew it.
 Fig. 3 illustrates versions of Paradise by various cultures.
 The tree of life dominates the scene with two branches, two hanging fruits, and the coiling snake as if they originated from the same master copy!
-A tree is a universal idea of immortality since it dies and rejuvenates every year and stands alive for many years.
+A tree is a universal idea of immortality since it dies and rejuvenates every year and stands alive for many years much more than a person’s life.
 The fruits are a potent symbol of immortality, it is the natural organ that carries the seed of new life.

 Fig. 4 shows scene Paradise scenes from Egypt, the Negev Desert, and Sumer.
 The right drawing called the Newby Palette was found in a pre-dynastic Egyptian tomb.
 The left scene shows paradise from Sumer and the middle is a Negev rock art version.
 The likeness of Paradise abstractions is astonishing; they date to about 2,500 BC.

 The snake, a paradise guardian, coiling around a pole illustrates best the Paradise scene.
 The central upright symbol, in each scene in Fig. 4, is a tree of life emanating from the earth and reaching heaven uniting earth with heaven allowing the cosmic energy flow into the earth.
 The two adjacent lines at the treetop symbolize the Fruits of Paradise, an abstraction of the two lonely stars hanging from Ursa Minor constellation.
 The snake, the Paradise guardian, wraps himself around the tree to protect the resting place for souls.
 It represents the Draco constellation winding through Paradise center between Ursa Major and Minor constellations.
 The circle on top symbolizes the North Star – the location of Paradise!